slackhq/slack-api-docs/page_formatting.md

 urls are correctly highlighted.

+## Parsing modes

+By default, messages you pass to API methods and webhooks will be assumed to be pre-formatted based on the above spec.
+That is, you can include marked up URLs, user links, channel links and commands, but we will still linkify any non-linked URLs present in your message.

+    IN  : Foo <!everyone> bar http://test.com
+    OUT : Foo <!everyone> bar <http://test.com>

+By default, Slack will not linkify channel names (starting with a '#') and usernames (starting with an '@').
+You can enable this behavior by passing `link_names=1` as an argument.
+This behavior is always enabled in `parse=full` mode (see below).

+    IN  : Hello @bob, say hi to @everyone in #general OUT : Hello <@U123|bob>, say hi to <!everyone> in <#C1234|general>

+If you don't want Slack to perform _any_ processing on your message, pass an argument of `parse=none`.

+    IN  : Foo <!everyone> bar http://test.com
+    OUT : Foo <!everyone> bar http://test.com

+(In this case, Slack will still test the validity of your markup - we wont send invalid messages to clients).

+If you want Slack to treat your message as completely unformatted, pass `parse=full`.
+This will ignore any markup formatting you added to your message.

+    IN  : Foo <!everyone> bar http://test.com
+    OUT : Foo &lt;!everyone&gt; bar <http://test.com>

+In full parse mode, we will find and linkify URLs, channel names (starting with a '#') and usernames (starting with an '@').

 ## API URLs

 URLs that have a protocol of `api::` must be handled separately from normal URLs.
 The intention is that clicks